-- GHG emissions from fishing vessels were estimated based on the Alaska GHG Inventory and Forecast and activity data from the commercial marine inventory. - The quantification method uses vessel age as a proxy for engine age; we are not aware of any data on the actual age of operating marine engines.
+- The quantification method uses vessel age as a proxy for engine age; we are not aware of any data on the actual age of operating marine engines.
 We calculated the percentage of vessels that are 20 years old or older using data from the Permit Holder Database.
 Approximately 2/3 of vessels in 2008 are 20+ years old. - We assume that the age distribution of vessels will remain constant in future years.
-We calculated the percentage of vessel engines that should be replaced by the incentive by 2020 in order to attain the goal of no more than 50% pre-2000 engines.
+We calculated the percentage of vessel engines that should be replaced by the incentive each year in order to attain the goal of no more than 50% pre-2000 engines in 2020.
+We assume that the program will continue funding engine replacements at a similar rate after 2020.
 We assume that vessels taking advantage of the incentives have average fuel use and GHG emissions.
-For engines affected by the turnover incentives, we applied an emission reduction of 12%, according to assumptions below. - Note that the use of vessel age as a proxy for engine age overstates the benefits of this policy, since many older vessels will already have replaced their original engines. - Cost of the policy was calculated based on data from the Carl Moyer Program in California.
+For engines affected by the turnover incentives, we applied an improvement in fuel economy of 12%, according to assumptions below. - Emission reductions in each year are calculated as follows: - MtCO2e reduced = total vessels repowered in all previous years x 12,500 gallons diesel per vessel x 12% x carbon content of diesel fuel - Note that the use of vessel age as a proxy for engine age overstates the benefits of this policy, since many older vessels will already have replaced their original engines. - Cost of the policy was calculated based on data from the Carl Moyer Program in California.
 The Carl Moyer Program provides grants for owners of vehicles, including fishing vessels, to replace equipment in order to reduce emissions of criteria pollutants.
 Fishing vessel engines typically cost about \$50,000 to replace.
-To project the capital cost of engine replacements, we assumed that an equal number of engines would be replaced by the policy in each year up to 2020.
 We calculated the capital cost of these replacements, in addition to the cost savings on diesel fuel.
+Fuel price forecasts were scaled up to reflect higher costs in Alaska using data from SEDS.